sebdah/procmon/README.md

 The below command would be looking for a process called `python bpytop` (case insensitive).
 It would expect to find _at least_ 2 matches.
 And it would be logging on the debug level.

     procmon -i --log-level debug -m 2 python bpytop

+## Running tests

+The `Makefile` is configured for running tests unless you want to run it in your editor.
+Simply execute:

+    make test

+This assumes that Python is available on your host.